 Finally you can reach Mykonos by plane:

-Two Greek companies are running daily flights to the island of Mykonos.
-In the summer months the service is very regularly and Mykonos airport accepts and great wealth of international flight.
+Two Greek companies are running daily flights to the island of Mykonos, while a couple of low cost air carriers have also started flying to the island.
+In the summer months the service is very regular, especially since Mykonos' airport is also included in the itineraries of a great number of international commercial and charter flights during peak season.

 One of the most important tourism asset of Mykonos, which makes it stands out among all the islands of the Aegean (or all Mediterranean islands), are Mykonos wonderful beaches.